 - LibriVox: Free public domain audiobooks

 - Learning Ally: Human-narrated audiobooks.
 We will have to set up an account for you for access to the Carthage subscription.
-You must be registered with Diane Schowalter (dschowalter1) and the Accessibility Services Department first.
+You must be registered with Diane Schowalter (dschowalter1) and Learning Accessibility Services first.

 Technology and Software

 Screen Readers and text to speech